Nine historical disagreements Catalonia-Spain

 1870.
 History always gives a second chance

 That summer of 1870 in Paris, María Isabel Luisa de Borbón y Borbón-Dos Sicilias, Queen of Spain, abdicated.
 This renunciation of power – like Emperor Carlos – was the consequence of an intense political debate about how Spain’s modernity was to be articulated.
 The dispute between Carlists and Liberals had been settled on the battlefields for the past three decades.
-But during the following decades the impasse would continue.
+But during the following decades, the impasse would continue.
 Spain had entered a labyrinth from which it would take a hundred years to emerge.
 Modernity entailed a profound structural transformation, including the distribution of power.
 Historiography has approached this period from the perspective of the first crisis of Spanish capitalism.
 But, in reality, at the root of the economic problem was corruption.

 Politicians, military officers, and nobles speculated in both the railway companies and in construction, to the point that at the end of the decade there was a stock market crash of biblical proportions.
 The Civil War in the United States caused an increase in the price of raw materials – cotton – the driving force behind the Catalan textile industry, which – due to a lack of foresight on the part of the state – led to the ruin of many businessmen in this sector.
 And a prolonged period of poor harvests led to a sharp rise in the price of basic foodstuffs, which had a negative effect on the lower classes.
 In this difficult context, and given that the state was so heavily in debt, two solutions were found: on the one hand, to increase the tax burden on the working classes and, on the other, to embark on a colonial adventure such as the War of the Chincha Islands off the coast of Peru.